aseven7/ap-scheduler/README.md

 	<time>13:57</time>
 	<day></day>
 ```
-5. Change [command] with batch script target :
+5. Change *command* with batch script target :
 ```xml
 	<command>cmd /c start E:\\script\\JB00A1.bat</command>
 	<presentCommand>job:JB00A2</presentCommand>
 ```
-Actually, No Difference between [command] and [presentCommand]. but [presentCommand] can use for call another job task after [command] finish executed.
+Actually, No Difference between *command* and *presentCommand*. but *presentCommand* can use for call another job task after *command* finish executed.
 To call another job simply use syntax :
-[job:<JOBID>]
+*job:JOBID*